Credit by Institutional Exam

 - Candidates are responsible for selecting their Institutional Score Recipient.
 CLEP score recipient is indicated on the Test Ticket purchased at the My Account feature on the College Board website BEFORE redeeming at the test center.

-- DSST and CLEP exams may be repeated after 3 months have transpired (90 days).
+- CLEP exams may be repeated after three months have transpired (90 days).
+DSST exams may be repeated after 30 days.

 - Students are encouraged to see an Academic Advisor from their home institution prior to registering for any CLEP or DSST administration to determine crediting policies.